gokulm/BoltOn/docs/data.md

 **Note:**

-* Create your own repository like StudentRepository only if you want to override the Repository class' methods or if you want to add methods, else just register `IRepository<Student>` to `Repository<Student, SchoolCosmosDbOptions>`
 * While using any property in CosmosDb query, make sure property name matches exactly as it is in stored in the document collection.
 * Since EF 3.0+ supports CosmosDb, feel free to use EF directly instead of BoltOn.Data.CosmosDb